ADD-ONS / SCALES

 Max-ICH score

-- simple, reliable tool for predicting unfavorable long-term (12-month) functional outcome and death after intracerebral hemorrhage
+- simple, reliable tool for predicting unfavorable long-term (12-month) functional outcome and mortality after intracerebral hemorrhage (ICH)

-- ICH involving both lobar and non-lobar regions should be scored according to the location that ICH most likely originated from
+- ICH involving both lobar and non-lobar regions should be scored based on the location where the ICH most likely originated

-- if 2 different large ICHs occur simultaneously, then more than 1 point referring to the ICH volume should be assigned
+- if 2 large ICHs occur simultaneously, more than 1 point referring to the ICH volume should be assigned

-- the highest max-ICH total score for a single hematoma (with/without IVH) = 9 points
+- the maximum total score for a single hematoma (with/without IVH) is 9 points

 - each 1-point increase in the max-ICH score was associated with an OR of 1.24 for an unfavorable outcome (Suo, 2018)

-- external validation comparing the ICH score and the max-ICH score shows the similar prognostic value (Schmidt, 2018)
+- external validation comparing the ICH score and the max-ICH score shows a similar prognostic value (Schmidt, 2018)

 Max-ICH score (0-9 points for a single ICH)